Jean Lesage: Legal career

 He practised law in Quebec City with Paul Lesage in 1934, then with Charles Gavan Power, Valmore Bienvenue, Paul Lesage, and Jean Turgeon.
 He married Corinne Lagarde, a singer and the daughter of Alexandre Lagarde and Valéria Matte.

 He was made a Crown attorney for the Wartime Prices and Trade Board from 1939 to 1944.
-He served in the Canadian Army Reserve from 1939–1945.
+He served in the Canadian Army Reserve from 1939 to 1945.

 Federal political career

 Lesage was elected as a federal Member of Parliament for the riding of Montmagny-L'Islet as a Liberal for the first time in the 1945 general election.
-After his re-election in 1949, he was first named Parliamentary Secretary to the Secretary of State for External Affairs from 25 January 1951 to 31 December 1952.
-He was then named Parliamentary Secretary for the Minister of Finance from 1 January 1953 to 13 June 1953.
+After his re-election in 1949, he was first named Parliamentary Secretary to the Secretary of State for External Affairs from January 25, 1951, to December 31, 1952.
+He was then named Parliamentary Secretary for the Minister of Finance from January 1, 1953, to June 13, 1953.

-Following his re-election in 1953, Lesage was appointed as Minister of Resources and Development from 17 September 1953 to 15 December 1953, and then Minister of Northern Affairs and National Resources from 16 December 1953 to 21 June 1957.
+Following his re-election in 1953, Lesage was appointed as Minister of Resources and Development from September 17, 1953, to December 15, 1953, and then Minister of Northern Affairs and National Resources from December 16, 1953, to June 21, 1957.

 He survived the Progressive Conservative ascendancy and was re-elected in both 1957 and 1958.
-However, he resigned from his seat on 13 June 1958 following his election as leader of the Liberal Party of Quebec on 31 May 1958.
+However, he resigned from his seat on June 13, 1958, following his election as leader of the Liberal Party of Quebec on May 31, 1958.